Back to Directory

 Other

-Christina’s work with international nurses and undergraduate programs continues to grow.
-The establishment of several key collaborations have resulted in sustainable and ongoing curricula research nexus, including a digital mobile program to support nurses’ leadership skills
+Christina's work with international nurses and undergraduate programs continues to grow.
+The establishment of several key collaborations have resulted in sustainable and ongoing curricula research nexus, including a digital mobile program to support nurses' leadership skills in primary health care and chronic illness management at KLE Institute of Nursing, and 12 other universities across India.

 Graduate School